-Opinions on the ethical use of artificial breeding technologies vary widely.
+the field of canine reproduction.
+There are now a number of assisted and artificial breeding options available technologies vary widely.
 In some countries, there are rules in relation to the use of artificial or assisted breeding techniques, and certain procedures and technologies are banned in some countries.
 This is in an attempt to ensure that the breeding population remains healthy and that we continue to actively select for animals that can both mate and whelp a litter naturally.